We're kicking off New Year's weekend at Tucson's football festival. Be here for it, December 31, 2019!

 In downtown Tucson, there are 5,000 parking places, including on-street and garage options.
 Browse Where to Park Downtown or visit Park Tucson for more information.
 Get the scoop on visitor parking at the University of Arizona on the UA Visitor Center website.

-Late December is brisk enough for football outdoors, but it's not shivering cold.
-Tucson's average maximum daytime temperature in December is a comfortable 66°F (19°C).
+Late December is brisk enough for football outdoors, but it's typically not shivering cold.
+Tucson's average maximum daytime temperature in December is 66°F (19°C).
 The average night-time temperature is usually a cold 41°F (5°C).
-December 29 is forecast to be sunny with temperatures at 68 degrees for high and 40 degrees for low.

 The Arizona Bowl in Tucson is one of only three new bowl games sanctioned by the NCAA in 2015.